-HAZARD: (DRAF T) HEATWAVE

-Cause: A heatwave is defined as three or more days in a row when both

-daytime and night-time temperatures are unusually high - in relation

-Impact: to the local long-term climate and the recent past. • Loss of life or serious illness (heat related)

-impact.
-Damage to critical infrastructure such as roads, railways and

-bridges

-Economic and functional impact to industry infrastructure due

-to power supply outages

-Disruption to normal business, absenteeism, health and loss

-of tourism resulting in economic loss; and

-Disruption of normal support services, community activities

-and reduction in the community wellbeing

-Prevention Department of Health

-State Health Coordinator

-BoM Government and private industry

-Government and private industryCity of Kalamunda

-Donat da car ·

-Preparedness State Health CoordinatorCity of Kalamunda

-Community

-Media outlets

-Response • BoM

-WA Health

-Department of Communities Hillity convices (newer water & transport)

-Utility services (power, water & transport)

-Recovery City of KalamundaLRCG

-Potential Loss of life and/or serious illness Loss and/or damage to community infrastructure (drainage)

-Consequences Loss and/or damage to community infrastructure (drainage systems, road networks)

-Power outages to private homes and commercial industry

-Disruption to business sector (lost productivity due to power)

-outage and absenteeism

-Increased demand on medical services

-Increase of anti-social behaviourIncreased risk of fires impacting tourism

-• increased risk of files impacting tourism
+HAZARD: (DRAFT) H HAZARD: (DRAFT) HEATWAVE Cause: A heatwave is defined as three or more days in a row when both daytime and night- time temperatures are unusually high - in relation to the local long-term climate and the recent past.
+Impact: Loss of life or serious illness (heat related) Damage to critical infrastructure such as roads, railways and bridges Economic and functional impact to industry infrastructure due to power supply outages Disruption to normal business, absenteeism, health and loss of tourism resulting in economic loss; and Disruption of normal support services, community activities and reduction in the community wellbeing Prevention Department of Health State Health Coordinator BoM Government and private industry City of Kalamunda Preparedness State Health Coordinator City of Kalamunda Community Media outlets Response BoM WA Health Department of Communities Utility services (power, water &amp; transport) Recovery City of KalamundaLRCG Potential Consequences Loss of life and/or serious illness Loss and/or damage to community infrastructure (drainage systems, road networks) Power outages to private homes and commercial industry Disruption to business sector (lost productivity due to power outage and absenteeism Increased demand on medical services Increase of anti-social behaviour Increased risk of fires impacting tourism

-HAZARD: (DRAF T) COLLAPSE Cause: Collapse is the sudden release of stress built up causing a landslide or collapse involving a bridge, building or structure.
+HAZARD: (DRAFT) COLLAPSE Cause: Collapse is the sudden release of stress built up causing a landslide or collapse involving a bridge, building or structure.
 The cause of collapse may come from several sources, such as earthquake, excavation, flood, erosion, explosion, fire and public transport accidents.
 Impact: Loss of life and/or serious injury.
-Damage to buildings and infrastructure Rock fall Damage to environment Disruption to normal services Impact on transport Personal Hardship (financial) Damming effect from debris Increase demand on City resources (traffic management, clean up) Prevention Department of Mines, Industry Regulation and Safety (Building & Energy Division) Main Roads City of Kalamunda Preparedness DFES WAPOL Government and private industries Utility Services (Power, water, transport) City of Kalamunda Response DFES WAPOL Department of Communities Utility services (power, water & transport) St John Ambulance City of Kalamunda Recovery City of KalamundaLRCG Potential Consequences Loss of life and/or serious injury Damage to private and commercial infrastructure Damage to the environment (flora, fauna, trees and waterways) Displacement of persons Disruption of transport services and networks Increased demand for City of Kalamunda resources Loss of community confidence in public administration Power outages Increased demand to manage quantity of debris clean up
+Damage to buildings and infrastructure Rock fall Damage to environment Disruption to normal services Impact on transport Personal Hardship (financial) Damming effect from debris Increase demand on City resources (traffic management, clean up) Prevention Department of Mines, Industry Regulation and Safety (Building &amp; Energy Division) Main Roads City of Kalamunda Preparedness DFES WAPOL Government and private industries Utility Services (Power, water, transport) City of Kalamunda Response DFES WAPOL Department of Communities Utility services (power, water &amp; transport) St John Ambulance City of Kalamunda Recovery City of KalamundaLRCG Potential Consequences Loss of life and/or serious injury Damage to private and commercial infrastructure Damage to the environment (flora, fauna, trees and waterways) Displacement of persons Disruption of transport services and networks Increased demand for City of Kalamunda resources Loss of community confidence in public administration Power outages Increased demand to manage quantity of debris clean up